 3. All hunters must remain at least 75 feet off all gravel or paved roadways.
 Hunters must be at least 30 yards inside conservation district property boundaries.
 At Kinnikinnick – All hunters must remain at least 100 feet from any adjoining property, which typically means remaining on the interior side the equestrian trail.

 4. Archery Qualifications: Archery qualifications are held annually starting on the second Saturday in May (8 a.m. to 2 p.m.); the following Tuesday (8 a.m. to 4:30 p.m.) and Thursday (noon to 7 p.m.).
 The qualifications are held at the Kishwaukee Valley Conservation Area located at 9416 U.S. Highway 20, Garden Prairie, Illinois.
-Starting in 2020 each participant will pay a $5 qualification fee, which will be collected at the qualification site.
-This fee helps defray the cost of having BCCD staff oversee the qualifications.
-Due to virus mitigation 2020 dates have been moved to June.
+Beginning in 2021, all hunters are required to pay a $50.00 non-refundable deposit at time of qualifying ($25 deposit for youth) as well as the $5 per bow qualification fee.
+See full rules and regulations for more information.

 5. Location & Placement of Hunting Stands – or Sticker Day: Hunters will come to the BCCD Administration Office located at 603 North Appleton Road in Belvidere to select their archery stand locations by placing a sticker on an aerial photograph of their designated hunting area.
 The process will occur as follows: